 Foreign currency gains and losses arising on translation of a monetary item receivable from or payable to a foreign operation for which settlement is neither planned, nor likely to occur in the foreseeable future are considered to form part of a net investment in the foreign operation.
 Such gains and losses are recognized in other comprehensive (income) loss and presented within shareholders' equity in the foreign currency translation reserve.

 c) Cash and cash equivalents

-Cash and cash equivalents include amounts held in banks and cash equivalents with maturities at point of purchase of 90 days or less or are cashable after 30 days at the option of the Company.
+Cash and cash equivalents include deposits held with banks.
 Interest from cash and cash equivalents is recorded on an accrual basis.

 d) Exploration and evaluation expenditures